abmohiz01/Lead_Generation/README.md

 - Separated restaurants with Facebook links instead of websites.

-- Developed a scrappy crawler to extract business emails from the restaurants' websites.
+- Developed a scrapy crawler to extract business emails from the restaurants' websites.

 - Implemented a scraper for Facebook links to extract email and information from each Facebook link of restaurants.